Hair Growth Supplements vs Medication

 Tailored to Your Hair Loss Needs

-The bottle of The Hairy Pill® that is delivered directly to your door contains pills that have been made (compounded) by a local Australian pharmacist just for you, according to your hair loss needs and sensitivities.
+The bottle of The Hairy Pill® that is delivered directly to your door contains pills that have been made (compounded) by a local Australian pharmacist just for you, according to your hairy needs and sensitivities.

 The Hairy Pill® treatment has specific formulations for men and for women, with doses and ingredients that the pharmacist can adjust based on your progress and the doctor’s recommendations.